openEDI/documentation/TrackingtheSun.md

-# Tracking the Sun
+# LBNL Tracking the Sun

-The Tracking the Sun dataset is provided in Parquet format partitioned by city, this allows data queries using Glue/Athena.
-However, with the development of Tracking the Sun dataset, the dataset schema/columns may change each year.
+The Tracking the Sun dataset is provided in Parquet format partitioned by `state`, this allows data queries using Glue/Athena.
+Please notice that, with the development of Tracking the Sun dataset, the dataset schema/fields may change each year.

 /2018